 You’ll learn all the essentials for direct marketing niche meat from experts in production, marketing, processing and pricing and how to sell in multiple market channels.

-In addition to all of the course materials (presentations, recordings, handouts), you'll also be able to chat and pose questions to your instructors and classmates and you'll have rare access to three experts in the field for up to six months after signing up.
+In addition to all of the course materials (recorded presentations, slides, and handouts), you'll also be able to chat and pose questions to your instructors and classmates and you'll have rare access to the entire project team for up to six months after signing up.

 PAST STUDENT REVIEW: “I'm a forever champion for this course.
 The perspectives, insight, and recommendations will help me to refine my thought process and enhance my business model.
 The networking, even though it was virtual, was outstanding and the resources provided were absolutely wonderful!”